Kasarwadi: Rail

 Kasarwadi Railway Station is the only railway station in the locality.
 The station is on the junction of Old Mumbai–Pune Highway and Pune–Nashik Highway.
 Station has two platforms and a foot overbridge.

 Metro

 Kasarwadi metro station is an elevated metro station on the north–south corridor of the Purple Line of Pune Metro in Pimpri Chinchwad, India.
 The station was opened on 6 March 2022 as an inauguration of Pune Metro.
-From March 2022 to July 2023, the Purple Line operated between PCMC Bhavan and Phugewadi, but from 1 August 2023 the section between Phugewadi and Civil Court metro station came into use, so trains run from PCMC Bhavan to Civil Court.
+From March 2022 to July 2023, the Purple Line operated between PCMC Bhavan and Phugewadi, but from 1 August 2023 the section between Phugewadi and District Court Pune metro station came into use, so trains run from PCMC Bhavan to Civil Court.